-The Kentucky State Championship Old Time Fiddler’s Contest has a new home at the Bluegrass Music Hall of Fame & Museum in downtown Owensboro, Kentucky, and 2021 marks the beginning of the next chapter in this historic contest.
+The Kentucky State Championship Old Time Fiddler’s Contest has a new home at the Bluegrass Music Hall of Fame & Museum in downtown Owensboro, Kentucky, and 2021 marked the beginning of the next chapter in this historic contest.
 The Hall of Fame takes pride in presenting music that matters, music that is rooted in the heritage and the culture of the Commonwealth of Kentucky.
 As a music-centric cultural center, we celebrate the music and the stories behind the music.
 This is event has a rich history and a great story.

 The original Kentucky State Championship Old Time Fiddler's Contest was the brainchild of Jodie Hall.
 Hall was born in Hardin County but a long-time resident of Leitchfield in Grayson County.
 He was a monument salesman by trade, and through his friendship with Bill Monroe created the grave monument for Pendleton Vandiver, Bill Monroe’s “Uncle Pen”.
 He was also an instrument repairer, storyteller and musician.